nico-kuroxy/puzzle-library/advent_of_code/src/day_5/README.md

 ## How to use

-As explained in the [Readme](../../README.md) of the project, just use `./install/bin/day_X/your_executable install/share/day_X/data/some_data.txt`.
+As explained in the [Readme](../../README.md#how-to-use) of the project, just use `./install/bin/day_X/your_executable install/share/day_X/data/some_data.txt`.
 Make sure to replace **day_X**, **executable** and **some_data** by the proper file/folder names.

 Eg:

 - `./install/bin/day_5/print_queue install/share/day_5/data/puzzle_input.txt`

+## How to test

+As explained in the [Readme](../../README.md/#how-to-test) of the project, just use `ctest --test-dir build` to run all the GTest test case defined for this project.

 ## Solution

-The sum of all middle pages from valid updates is 5087.
+The sum of all middle pages from valid updates is **5087**.
 This has been achieved with O(r+p) space complexity, with r being the number of rules and p the total number of pages in all updates.
 The time complexity is O(p + r*u), where p is the number of pages, r is the number of rules and u is the number of updates.
-The sum of all middle pages from previously invalid update is 4971.
+The sum of all middle pages from previously invalid update is **4971**.